-The operation of such a system can be divided into three levels, as illustrated in Figure 10.2.
-The levels are:
+The operation of such a system can be divided into three levels, the levels are:

 - 1. Closing the Loop

 - 2. Motion Profiling

 - 3. Motion Programming

 The first level, the closing of the loop, assures that the motor follows the commanded position.
 This is done by closing the position loop using a sensor.
 The operation at the basic level of closing the loop involves the subjects of modeling, analysis, and design.
 These subjects will be covered in the following discussions.